SumanthR2306/SumanthR2306/README.md

 <img align="right" height="220" src="https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif"/>

-🎓 Currently pursuing **Master of Computer Applications (MCA)** at
-**Sir M. Visvesvaraya Institute of Technology, Bengaluru**
+🎓 Currently pursuing **Master of Computer Applications (MCA)** at Sir M. Visvesvaraya Institute of Technology, Bengaluru

-💻 Aspiring **Software Engineer** with an interest in **Java, Python and Full Stack Development**
+💻 Aspiring **Software Engineer** with a strong interest in **Java, Python and Full Stack Development**

 🚀 Experienced in building applications using **Spring Boot, React.js, REST APIs and MySQL**

-🤖 Interested in **Machine Learning** and intelligent software solutions
+🤖 Interested in **Machine Learning** and integrating intelligent solutions into real-world applications

-🛒 Currently working on a **Smart E-Commerce System** with demand prediction and personalized recommendations
+🛠️ Currently working on a **Smart E-Commerce System** with demand prediction and personalized recommendations

-🧠 Passionate about **problem-solving, software development and learning new technologies**
+🧠 Strong interest in **problem-solving, software development and learning new technologies**

-🌱 Continuously improving my skills through **projects, hackathons and hands-on development**
+🌱 Continuously improving my skills through **hands-on projects, hackathons and practical development**

 <br/>